wasix-org/cargo-wasix/doc/steps.md

 standard for enhancing the set of types that a WebAssembly module can work with at its boundaries (as opposed to just integers and floats).
-This developing standard is targeted at use cases primarily outside of a browser (but also in one!) which is a perfect fit for WASI.
+This developing standard is targeted at use cases primarily outside of a browser (but also in one!) which is a perfect fit for WASIX.

 Rust's support for WebAssembly Interface Types comes through the [`wasm-bindgen` project](https://github.com/rustwasm/wasm-bindgen).
 When using `wasm-bindgen` as a crate, though, it requires also executing the matching CLI `wasm-bindgen` tool on the final WebAssembly binary.
-The `cargo wasi` subcommand will automatically find and install the matching binary to run on your WASI WebAssembly file.
-Using `cargo wasi` will also automatically configure `wasm-bindgen` to enable interface types support.
+The `cargo wasix` subcommand will automatically find and install the matching binary to run on your WASIX WebAssembly file.
+Using `cargo wasix` will also automatically configure `wasm-bindgen` to enable interface types support.

 ## Deleting DWARF debuginfo in release mode

-The standard Rust toolchain, following the convention of all platforms, ships an optimized standard library for the `wasm32-wasi` target that contains DWARF debug information.
+The standard Rust toolchain, following the convention of all platforms, ships an optimized standard library for the `wasm32-wasix` target that contains DWARF debug information.
 This is typically what you want in debug builds to have a better debugging experience for the standard library, but release builds of WebAssembly are often focused on size and disable debug information by default.
-Following standard practice for all targets the Rust toolchain will by default include the standard library's DWARF debug information in the final `*.wasm` file, but `cargo wasi` will strip it out.
+Following standard practice for all targets the Rust toolchain will by default include the standard library's DWARF debug information in the final `*.wasm` file, but `cargo wasix` will strip it out.

 Note that this strip only happens if your build disables debuginfo in a release executable.
-If you enable debuginfo in the release executable, then `cargo wasi` will not strip out the dwarf debug information.
+If you enable debuginfo in the release executable, then `cargo wasix` will not strip out the dwarf debug information.

 ## Demangling Rust symbols in the `name` section